jhrcook/jhrcook-website/README.md

 # Personal Website

-Built with the  Hugo using the Blowfish theme.
+Built with [Hugo](https://gohugo.io) using the [Blowfish](https://blowfish.page) theme.

 To-Do:

-- [ ] Setup comments (look into 'giscus')
-- [ ] Set up Firebase to enable view count and likes
 - [ ] Copy over blog posts and reformat everything 😬
 - [ ] Move over Projects
 - [ ] Add to Hobbies
 - [ ] Add CV somewhere
 - [ ] Add text to "About" page

+---

+Notes

+I would like to have the comments theme (either light or dark) reflect that of the website, but implementing this is beyond my current skill level.
+Future Josh can give it a shot.